Carmy Berzatto: Sydney

 One critic, arguing that fan opposition to a "Carmy and Sydney" pairing may have its roots in misogynoir, or unconscious biases about what relationship roles are "appropriate" for Black women, commented that "Sydney and Carmy's very slow burn is underlined by Carmy and Claire's very fast burn."
 A counterargument acknowledged the romantic prospects of the pairing and asserted that "SydCarmy is a product of social media, an arena where floating bigoted takes prompts engagement.
 A wound-up shipping contingent guarantees a vocal opposition will materialize," whereas that the authentic argument against romantic consummation is not racialized or gendered but an out-of-hand rejection of the "indolent model in romantic comedies that posits love can fix anything," all while "some viewers also search for signs of developments we want to see, producing the ever-widening rift between those who want Carmy and Syd to stay platonic and the SydCarmy masses yearning for the two to kiss already."
-(The SydCarmy fandom has an especially strong presence on the TikTok shortform-video platform, where "hundreds" of fanedits "project a romantic relationship between the two platonic main characters of The Bear.")
-Media scholars have commented that Carmy's relationship with his diverse crew is likely central to the character's healing journey and redemption arc: "If, in future seasons of the show, Carmy succeeds in the new venture, there is a risk of uncritically replicating the myth of the self-made man if these rewards are not justly shared with the women and people of color who make up most of the staff of the Bear."

 Critics have referred to an "undeniable" chemistry between the two leads, describing "stolen glances...mutual intolerance for the other's bullshit...creative compatibility...unspoken [or] very sweetly signed communication," and suggested "that these two fearful avoidants [being] as comfortable as they are with each other is no coincidence."
 The presence of Sydney sometimes seemingly allows Carmy to self-regulate in a way he cannot entirely manage when left to his own devices: "For [Carmy], [a panic attack] subsides because something snaps him out of it, or we cut back to reality...he has a couple of flashes, and then one of them is Sydney, and then he just calms down because Sydney's there and has his back."
+Another important element of their relationship is that "he cannot stand it when she is mad at him," despite being able to go months or years of no contact with other people in his life.
+In the words of a pair of pop-culture podcast hosts, "He is so in tuned with her and wanting to please her, that it's really so interesting to watch the way he just stares at her...He's so attentive of like her every breath almost...she walks into the room or he walks in...and he's immediately aware of her, like hyperaware of her."